bergkvist/ttk4147/miniproject/README.md

 Notice how everything just works for a period of 2 ms. This is likely rather close to the minimum period - and is in that sense optimal.
 ![img](results/plot5_2ms.png)
 #### Period: 3 ms
-Slightly slower and with more overswing than when using a period of 2 ms.
+A slightly more chaotic overswing than when using a period of 2 ms.
 ![img](results/plot5_3ms.png)
 #### Period: 5 ms
-An even more pronounced overswing than 3 ms, and the reference takes more time to reach.
+An even more pronounced overswing than 3 ms.
 ![img](results/plot5_5ms.png)
 #### Period: 10 ms
-This is chaotic, and the controller is in no way able to reach the reference.
+This is chaotic, and the controller is not able to reach the reference.
 ![img](results/plot5_10ms.png)

 ## Results [plot4]
 #### Period: 2 ms
+This is identical to the 2 ms version of plot5, except it doesn't have the histogram for SIGNAL response times.
+The only reason this is included is because the assignement demanded it.
 ![img](results/plot4_2ms.png)